xiix0/scam/README.md

-You will be audited by the Internal Revenue Service.
+You never hesitate to tackle the most difficult problems.